 Geraldine survived for another 11 years and died on July 9, 1999.
 They are buried at Indian Creek Baptist Church Cemetery.
 At the time of Geraldine's passing, she had 17 grandchildren and 34 great-grandchildren.

-Daughter Gladys L. Rowan (1926- ? ) was born in about 1926.
-At the age of seven, having had perfect attendance at school through 2nd grade, she fell from a school bench she and friends were seated upon, and the bench landed on her finger, cutting off the tip.
-At the age of 17, on April 15, 1943, Gladys wed James Edward Basinger ( ? - ? ), son of Levi "Lee" and Susan Basinger of East Connellsville.
+Daughter Gladys L. Rowan (1926-2020) was born on March 9, 1926 in Mill Run, Fayette County.
+At the age of seven, having had perfect attendance at school through 2nd grade, she fell from a school bench on which she and friends were seated, and the bench landed on her finger, cutting off the tip.
+News of her injury was published in the Connellsville Daily Courier.
+At the age of 17, on April 15, 1943, Gladys wed James Edward "Chuck" Basinger (1922-1984), son of Levi "Lee" and Susan Basinger of East Connellsville.
 The ceremony was held in the parsonage of the East End United Brethren Church, with Rev. J.W.
 Ritchey officiating.
 At the time, James was serving as a private in the U.S. Army during World War II, and he immediately returned to his post at Fort Sam Houston, TX.
 By 1965, the family returned to Mill Run and made their home on Hampton Road.
-They are believed to have produced at least four children, Robert Earl Basinger, Edward William Basinger, Donetta Thiel and George David "Cubby" Basinger.
+The couple produced four children -- Robert Earl Basinger, Edward William Basinger, Donetta Thiel Graham and George David "Cubby" Basinger.
+Sadly, James died in 1984.
+Gladys outlived her husband by 36 years, making her residence in Connellsville, and during the 1990s endured the deaths of her sons Edward and George.
+At the end, she dwelled in Hillside Estates Suites, where she succumbed to the angel of death at the age of 94 on Sept.
+17, 2020.
+Burial was made in the Indian Creek Baptist Cemetery in Mill Run, and with a distant cousin officiating the funeral -- Rev. Lee Maley of the family of Martha Ellen (Mayle) Mayle of Philippi, WV.

 Daughter Barbara W. Rowan (1928-2016) was born on Oct.
 15, 1928 in Mill Run.
 She married Clifford E. Bryner (1920-2013).
 The couple made their home in Uniontown and produced three children -- Earl Bryner, Wonetta Miller and Dennis Bryner.
 They made their home in Ohiopyle and were longtime farmers.
 Barbara was talented with creativity and laid her own ceramic tile floor.
 Clifford was well known for his woodworking skills and ability to produce Adirondack chairs.
 Clifford passed into eternity on Feb.
 21, 2013.
 Barbara survived him by three years.
 She succumbed in Farland Hospital in Sandusky, OH at the age of 87 on March 25, 2016.
 Her remains were brought back to Uniontown for interment in Sylvan Heights Cemetery.
 A distant cousin, Rev. Lee Maley -- of the family of Martha Ellen (Mayle) Mayle -- officiated at the funeral service.
 The family asked that any memorial donations be made to Stine Hospice Care of Sandusky.